 A huge misconception that many people have is: A dog’s paws can tolerate anything.
 That’s not true.
 Just like human feet, paws can crack, blister, and bleed.
-They’re not made of armor.
 According to the AKC, a dog’s paw is made up of skin, bone, tendons, ligaments, blood supply, and connective tissue.
 That doesn’t sound all that different than our anatomy.

-If your dog enjoys long walks in the park or around your neighborhood then make sure to do a daily toe check!
-It’s pretty easy for little pebbles or sharp stickers to get stuck in the crevices of your dog’s foot.
+If your dog enjoys long walks in the park or around your neighborhood, make sure to do a daily toe check!
+It’s pretty easy for little pebbles or sharp stickers to get stuck in the crevices of your dog’s feet.

-If you notice any cuts or scrapes on your dog’s foot pads, clean the area with a dog-friendly antibacterial wash.
-Then, put some antibacterial cream on the pad and wrap with a bandage. *If you don’t have a pet first aid kit yet, check out THIS list of essentials.
+If you notice any cuts or scrapes on your dog’s paw pads, clean the area with a dog-friendly antibacterial wash.
+Then, put some antibacterial cream on the pad and wrap it with a bandage. *If you don’t have a pet first aid kit yet, check out THIS list of essentials.
 It’s always good to be prepared.